The 3rd Infantry Division Modernizes Minds, Tactics, Informs Future Doctrine

 |0

-This work, The 3rd Infantry Division Modernizes Minds, Tactics, Informs Future Doctrine [Image 5 of 5], by SFC Jason Hull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The 3rd Infantry Division Modernizes Minds, Tactics, Informs Future Doctrine, by SFC Jason Hull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT